relativefi/chaincode-sdk/docs/pull_request_template.md

 - @mentions of the person or team responsible for reviewing the proposed changes.

-- In the "Commit message" field, type a short, meaningful commit message that describes the change you made to the file.
+- In the "Commit message" field, type a short, meaningful commit message that describes the change you made.

 **Screenshots (optional)**